 “…that we ought not to die before we have explained ourselves to each other…”

 This combination of the two was a very powerful dyad.
-The theoretical and Engineering brilliance of an Architect and the pragmatic determination of the Coordinating Mastermind has been seen in other pairs such as Lincoln and Grant, and Einstein and Bohr.
+The theoretical and Engineering brilliance of an Architect and the pragmatic determination of the Coordinating Rational has been seen in other pairs such as Lincoln and Grant, Einstein and Bohr, and Ulam and Teller.
 In this combination, these two founders helped shape the United States from the beginning based on both their temperament and character, a unique combination of personality at a crucial time in political history.